|

 • Member of the ASME Section IX Subgroup responsible for writing the rules for preparation and qualification of fusing procedures, and for qualification of fusing operators, for the ASME Boiler & Pressure Vessel Code.

-• Developer of a comprehensive "best in the industry" ASME / Safety Related Polyethylene (HDPE) Fusing Program and Process Procedures for a leading construction company.
+• Development of a comprehensive "best in the industry" ASME / Safety Related Polyethylene (HDPE) Fusing Program and Process Procedures for a leading construction company.

 Jim and the other Procon1 personnel continuously demonstrate their technical aptitude and inherent desire to do the job right - the first time and every time.
 And now Procon1 is positioned to apply such technical ability and personal work ethic not only in the areas of welding and Code, but also in piping, mechanical, civil, NDE, quality control and various other aspects of construction, maintenance, modification, repair and operation.